wxMaxima-developers/wxmaxima/info/wxmaxima.md

 *   If an opening parenthesis, bracket or double quote is entered _wxMaxima_ will insert a closing one after it.
 *   If text is selected if any of these keys is pressed the selected text will be put between the matched signs.

-### Autosave interval

-If this value is set to a value bigger than zero _Maxima_ will work in a more mobile-device-like fashion:
+### Don't save the worksheet automatically

+If this option is set the file the worksheet is in is overwriten only on request of the user.
+In case of a crash/power loss/... a recent backup copy is still made available in the temp directory, though.

+If this option isn't set wxMaxima behaves more like a modern cellphone app:

 *   Files are saved automatically on exit
-*   And the file will automatically be saved every n minutes.
+*   And the file will automatically be saved every 3 minutes.

-For the automatic saving functionality to work _wxMaxima_ needs to know a name to save the file with, though.
-This means this feature will only work if the file has already been saved to or opened from the disk.

 * * *